Arab cinema: Dubai International Film Festival

 The Dubai International Film Festival (DIFF) was an international film festival based in Dubai, United Arab Emirates.
 Launched in 2004, it aimed to foster the growth of filmmaking in the Arab world.
 The DIFF is held under the honorary Chairmanship of Ahmed bin Saeed Al Maktoum.
 It was a not-for-profit cultural event, presented and organized by the Dubai Technology, Electronic Commerce and Media Free Zone Authority.

 DIFF presented cinematic excellence from around the world and offers a high-profile platform for aspiring home-grown talent.
 The Muhr Award for Excellence in Arab Cinema was launched in 2006, with the aim of recognizing Arab filmmakers both regionally and internationally.
-In 2008, the Muhr Awards for Excellence were expanded to include two separate competitions, the Muhr Arab Awards, and the Muhr AsiaAfrica Awards.
+In 2008, the Muhr Awards for Excellence were expanded to include two separate competitions, the Muhr Arab Awards, and the Muhr Asia Africa Awards.
 It also introduced a new program segment dedicated exclusively to Animation.